 If you’ve been arrested and accused of robbery, getting competent representation is the first thing you need to do.
 Your lawyer will be present at the arraignment and put forward your defense.

-With more than 20 years of experience, the lawyers at Smith & Eulo are familiar with the strategies of prosecutors and the working of the justice system.
+With more than 100 years of experience, the lawyers at Smith & Eulo Law Firm are familiar with the strategies of prosecutors and the workings of the justice system.
 They’ll give you advice on what can be done to get the best outcome possible.
 Considering that a robbery charge can impact your personal life and future career prospects for a long time, you absolutely need the best defense possible.
+If you or your loved one find themselves in a situation where you are being accused of a robbery?
+Call us right away at 386-310-2011 to speak with a qualified legal professional or fill out the contact form on this page.
+We’re available 24/7, we offer free initial consultation and payment plans.
+In addition to our Daytona Beach office, we have offices in the following cities across the state of Florida: